 Phoenix, Arizona, United States of America

-For session work or live performance inquiries send all details of project or
+For quotes on gigs, send all details of project or

-All songs, music, and lyrics on this site are copyrighted 1982-present by Mark
+All songs and music on this site are copyrighted 1985-present by Mark

-site or used in any electronic or streaming format without prior permission from
+site or used in any electronic format without prior permission from

 Mark Greenawalt.
 Unauthorized use is a violation of copyright laws.